rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 - 💡 **Automated UI State Management:** Automatically switch between loading, success, and error templates without the need of `*ngIf`.
 - 🚀 **Performance:** Optimized for efficiency, `NgxLoadWith` aligns seamlessly with Angular's OnPush change detection strategy for fluid UI updates.
-- 🛡️ **Memory Safety:** By automatically unsubscribing from `Observables`, `NgxLoadWith` guards your application against potential memory leaks.
+- 🛡️ **Memory Safety:** By automatically unsubscribing from Observables, `NgxLoadWith` guards your application against potential memory leaks.
 - ⚖️ **Lightweight and Independent:** As a lean library with no dependencies, `NgxLoadWith` integrates smoothly into any project.
 - ⚡️ **Dynamic Data Loading:** Load data based on dynamic parameters like route parameters with just a basic understanding of RxJS.
 - 🎮 **Control Over Data Loading Process:** `NgxLoadWith` equips you with convenient methods for reloading and canceling requests.